LeoLeman555/Board_Game_DuckQuest/README.md

 ## Installation

 ### Prerequisites

+>⚠️ **Warning:** This project is designed for Raspberry Pi.
+If you run on another Linux system, some features (like GPIO) may not work.

 Ensure you have the following software installed on your raspberry:

 - [Python 3.6+](https://www.python.org/)
 - [Git](https://git-scm.com/)
-- An active graphical interface (like X11)
+- An active graphical interface (like X11) – **required for running the game UI**

 ### Steps for Installation